-Take inspiration from Mediterranean gardens to evoke that irresistible summer holiday look all year round.
-Not only does this style of gardening beautifully convey casual elegance, but it is becoming more of a necessity due to climate change.
-The continuing hot, dry summers have an affect on the plants that we grow, so making our gardens more resistant to drought is becoming increasingly important.
+Take inspiration from Mediterranean gardens to ignite that irresistible summer holiday look all year round.
+Not only does this style of gardening beautifully convey casual elegance, but it is actually becoming more of a necessity due to the effects of climate change.

 What is a Mediterranean garden style?

 Mediterranean gardens are all about laid-back outdoor living: lingering over alfresco meals with friends and family, taking a refreshing siesta, and enlivening the senses with intoxicating scents and vibrant colours.

 To recreate this style you need to include relaxed, informal spaces brimming with scented, textural combinations, and rustic detailing.